MQTT client in ABAP Platform 1809

 The implementation of MQTT in ABAP platform is very similar to the existing ABAP channels infrastructure.
 ABAP platform offers the API to implement MQTT clients, which is event-driven, and contains the typical event handler methods like on_connect, on_message, on_subscribe etc. MQTT implementation in ABAP supports the following ABAP Push Channel connection types: WebSockets and TCP Sockets.

 MQTT client is already used in the SAP product SAP Enterprise Messaging within its feature Enterprise Event Enablement, which allows to publish business events via MQTT.
-You can also use MQTT client in ABAP to develop event-driven extensions to SAP S/4HANA on SAP Cloud Platform.
+You can also use MQTT client in ABAP to develop event-driven extensions to SAP S/4HANA on SAP Business Technology Platform.

 Get your hands on MQTT in ABAP